* Upcoming seminar *

 10 August 2020

 The current COVID-19 pandemic has reignited calls to amend, adapt and short-cut the research design process.
 But does the current pandemic and the need for an urgent response necessitate that we rethink our current research models?
 What can we learn from the discussions that have occurred in and following past outbreaks on appropriate research design, especially the 2014-15 Ebola outbreak?
 Does there necessarily need to be a trade-off between scientific rigour and speed?
 What role can ethicists play in supporting the global research community to undertake scientifically and ethically robust research in this current pandemic?
+This seminar was chaired by Professor Ross Upshur and featured contributions from Professor Clement Adebamowo, Professor Alex John London and Katherine Wright.

 View this seminar in full screen